-Similarly, if you are concerned that your cat is not sleeping enough, pay attention to your cat’s behavior and seek veterinary assistance if necessary.
+Similarly, if you are concerned that your cat is not sleeping enough, pay attention to your cat’s behavior and contact your vet if necessary.
 There are some illnesses which might lead to a cat sleeping less than normal, including:

 - feline immunodeficiency virus (FIV)4

 Lack of stimulation could be another reason why your cat is missing out on sleep, especially if they’re overactive at night.
 Providing more activities, play and outdoor exercise can help them improve their sleep.

 As we mentioned above, it’s typical for cats to need anywhere from 12 to 20 hours of sleep a day.
 Kittens and senior cats usually require more sleep than healthy adult cats.
 Talk to your vet to find out how much your cat should sleep, or monitor their daily sleep rhythm in the Tractive GPS app to get an idea of what’s normal for them.
 Then you can spot if anything about their sleep pattern is off, and identify health issues early on.

 Talk to your vet if your cat sleeps less than 12 hours a day, or more than 20 hour a day, or if their sleeping habits suddenly change.
 You should also consult a vet if your cat doesn’t wake up easily, or shows any other signs of illness.
 When it comes to your cat’s health, it’s better to be safe than sorry.

 30 June 2022

 Is There A Cat Or Dog GPS Tracker Without Subscription?

 Get the facts on GPS tracking devices with and without subscription plans.Read more

 5 Reasons To Get Your Cat A GPS Cat Tracker